Gareth Morgan (economist): Early life and education

-Morgan was born in Putāruru, New Zealand, to Welsh migrants Roderic and Mary Morgan.
+Morgan was born in Putāruru, New Zealand, to Welsh immigrants Roderic and Mary Morgan.
 He was the second of five children and the first to be born in New Zealand.
-From 1958 to 1970, Morgan attended school in Putāruru at Oraka Heights Primary and Putaruru High.
+From 1958 to 1970, Morgan attended school in Putāruru at Oraka Heights Primary and Putaruru High School.
 He then attended Massey University for four years gaining a BA(Hons) in economics.
 In 1982, he graduated from Victoria University of Wellington with a PhD in economics.

 Work

 Career and business

 Morgan worked for the Reserve Bank of New Zealand in the early 1980s, before founding economics forecasting company Infometrics Limited in 1983.
 That company became one of New Zealand's largest independent economics consultancy and forecasting businesses and for 18 years while under Morgan's leadership (until the end of the 1990s) maintained a regular national circuit of business and public speaking engagements focussed on raising the economics literacy of businesspeople and householders.

 In 1984, he and business partner Andrew Gawith launched a twice weekly horse racing form guide, Bettor Informed, based on econometric modelling of all 7,500 gallopers on the New Zealand scene.
 The publication sought to identify the fair dividend for each horse and to instruct its readers when the odds being paid at the tote were a good return compared to the horse's actual chances of winning in that field.
 This publication was later sold to Independent Newspapers Limited, the owners of competing titles Best Bets and Turf Digest.

 In 2000, Morgan established Gareth Morgan Investments, a personal investment portfolio management service.
 When the New Zealand Government initiated KiwiSaver in 2007, Gareth Morgan KiwiSaver Limited launched the Gareth Morgan KiwiSaver Scheme.

 Morgan is well known for activism against New Zealand's financial services industry.
 Morgan says that he's been persistent in exposing and criticising the sector, challenging the financial sector to produce safer and more ethical products.

 Morgan and his wife Joanne were early investors in Trade Me, founded by his son Sam Morgan.
 They were paid NZ$50m for their shares when Fairfax Media bought Trade Me in 2006.

 Morgan was a member of the Government appointed Capital Markets Task Force (2008–2009) and the Tax Working Group (2009).
-He is the chair of the Motor Cycle Safety Levy Advisory Council, Patron of Wing 256 NZ Police Cadets, and was North & South's New Zealander of the Year in 2007.
+He is the chair of the Motor Cycle Safety Levy Advisory Council, Patron of Wing 256 NZ Police Recruits, and was North & South's New Zealander of the Year in 2007.

 In 2011, as part of a business consortium, Morgan and six other Wellington businessmen joined to take over the licence of Wellington Phoenix FC, the only professional soccer team in New Zealand after its owner was declared bankrupt.